 import com.siebel.analytics.scheduler.javahostrpccalls.SchedulerJobException;

-public class LocalCopy implements SchedulerJavaExtension{
+import com.siebel.analytics.scheduler.javahostrpccalls.SchedulerJobInfo;import java.io.File;import oracle.apps.xdo.delivery.local.LocalPropertyDefinitions;public class LocalCopy implements SchedulerJavaExtension{

 public LocalCopy() {

-public void run(SchedulerJobInfo jobInfo) throws SchedulerJobException {
+}public void run(SchedulerJobInfo jobInfo) throws SchedulerJobException {

 try